kimjoar/pacman/README.md

 ### Templates

-Pacman uses JS microtemplates from Underscore.js to parse HTML-files.
+Pacman uses JS microtemplates from Underscore.js to parse HTML files.
-For example, putting the following in your HTML-file will output the current Unix timestamp:
+For example, putting the following in your HTML file will output the current Unix timestamp:

 ```
 <%= (new Date()).getTime() %>
 ```

-`<%= %>` is used for escaped content, and `<%- %>` is used to output unescaped content.
-You also have a few helpers, most importantly `get(key)` and `set(key, value)` which can be used to pass variables between files, partials and layouts.
+You also have a few built-in helpers, most importantly `get(key)` and `set(key, value)` which can be used to pass variables between files, partials and layouts.
+These variables are reset between each individually generated page.

 ### Partials